 The Constitution and the ASX Listing Rules specify that the aggregate remuneration of non-executive Directors shall be determined from time to time by a general meeting.
-The latest determination was at the Annual General Meeting held in March 2007 when Shareholders approved an aggregate remuneration of \$100,000 per year.
+The latest determination was at the Annual General Meeting held in May 2015 when Shareholders approved an aggregate remuneration increase from \$100,000 to \$200,000 per year.